Market & Topical Perspectives

 Many of us on the Global Value team had the pleasure of working side by side with Jean-Marie Eveillard, who launched the Global Fund in 1979 and served as its portfolio manager until he retired in 2008.
 Of all the wisdom he shared, this is perhaps the most resonant: “I would rather lose half my shareholders than lose half of my shareholders’ money.”

-In fact, if you look at the fund’s track record over time, key turning points in performance were the result of acts of omission: being out of Japan in the late 1980s, for example, and being largely out of technology in the late 1990s and financials in 2007 and 2008.
+Our historical track record of successfully preserving capital can be at least partially attributed to our active avoidance of areas of the market that don’t meet our strict underwriting standards, whether individual stocks, sectors or regions/countries.
+While these acts of omission caused us to miss out on periodic sharp rallies concentrated in certain parts of the markets—such as Japan in the late 1980s, technology in the late 1990s and financials in 2007 and 2008—they also enabled us to sidestep the full brunt of the corrections that inevitably followed.
 Moreover, challenging markets historically have provided us with opportunities to buy fundamentally solid businesses at what we view as discount prices; that is, to plant seeds we were able to harvest when market conditions normalized.

 In short, we seek quality.
 And we do so through an approach that mirrors the same characteristics we value in an investment—commitment to craft, consistency of discipline and intentional timelessness.